pkg-tool/vibro/docs/src/development.md

 This quickly becomes annoying and impedes development speed.

-That is why, by default, when running a development build of Zed an alternative credential provider is used in order to bypass the system keychain.
+That is why, by default, when running a development build of Vector an alternative credential provider is used in order to bypass the system keychain.

 > Note: This is **only** the case for development builds.
 For all non-development
 > release channels the system keychain is always used.

-If you need to test something out using the real system keychain in a development build, run Zed with the following environment variable set:
+If you need to test something out using the real system keychain in a development build, run Vector with the following environment variable set:

 ```
-ZED_DEVELOPMENT_USE_KEYCHAIN=1
+VECTOR_DEVELOPMENT_USE_KEYCHAIN=1
 ```

 ## Performance Measurements